 The Parks Canada shuttle operates from mid-May to mid-October for Lake Louise (May 17 to October 14 for 2024) and June 1 to mid-October for Moraine Lake (June 1 to October 14 for 2024).
-Similarly, the Lake Connector shuttle between Lake Louise and Moraine Lake only operates from June 1 to mid-October.
-In 2023, the shuttles will operate until October 10th.
+Similarly, the Lake Connector shuttle between Lake Louise and Moraine Lake only operates from June 1 to mid-October (June 1 to October 14 for 2024).

 Purchasing Moraine Lake Shuttle Tickets

 This Parks Canada shuttle service requires advance reservation for tickets.
-In the past, it was possible to walk up and purchase shuttle tickets at the Park and Ride, though initially it was announced that this would not be allowed.
+It is possible to walk up and purchase shuttle tickets at the Lake Louise Ski Resort Park and Ride, but you run the risk of showing up and finding them to be sold out.

-Moraine Lake shuttle reservations can be made Thursday, April 13th, 2023 at 8 am MT.
-The shuttles to Moraine Lake will begin June 1 until mid-October (October 10 in 2023).
+Moraine Lake shuttle reservations for 2024 can be made starting Thursday, April 18 2024 at 8:00 am MT.
+The shuttles to Moraine Lake will begin June 1 until mid-October (October 14 for 2024).
 You can select a one hour time block for when you want to take the shuttle to Moraine Lake.

-Insider Tip: Parks Canada is using a new reservation system this year, so we recommend creating an account and familiarizing yourself with the new system prior to when reservations open.
+Local Tip: The Parks Canada System is not always intuitive or easy to use.
+We recommend creating an account and familiarizing yourself with the system prior to when reservations open.
 The Parks Canada Shuttles are found under the Day Use tab

 If you don’t book your shuttle tickets in advance, a portion of the shuttle reservations are released 48 hours prior to the departure day (for each day in the season).
 These additional shuttle tickets are released at 8am.

 While it’s important to plan ahead, purchasing shuttle tickets can be done up until 30 minutes before a departure window, but only if space is available.
 Make sure to do this where you have a good signal (i.e. your hotel or apartment).
-You likely won’t have cell service good enough to book a shuttle reservation from the Park and Ride.
+You may not have cell service good enough to book a shuttle reservation from the Park and Ride.

 Moraine Lake Shuttle Cost